grahamers/padding/README.md

 b) "DONT_COUT" , as it name indicates, we dont cout the result (if we want to use "time" to measure actual padding algorithm.

+This will disable the reserve and wont print the result

+$ g++ -DDONT_RESERVE -DDONT_COUT  -Wall -Werror -pedantic --std=c++23 -o main ./main.cxx

+This will reserve and wont print the result

+$ g++ -DDONT_COUT  -Wall -Werror -pedantic --std=c++23 -o main ./main.cxx

+The default: (reserve and print)

 $ ./main "James Bond 7" 3

 James Bond 007